US: Joe Biden expected to recognize Armenian genocide, sources say | DW | 22.04.2021

 The largely symbolic move is likely to strain the already fragile ties between Washington and Ankara.

-For decades, the White House has carefully crafted its language towards the issue as Turkey remains hostile towards such statements.
+For decades, the White House has carefully crafted its language toward the issue as Turkey remains hostile towards such statements.

 Three sources familiar with the matter said that the US president was likely to use the word "genocide" during a statement on April 24, marking the annual commemorations for the victims.